Swell Radio

 According to the company website, the app was available on iOS devices worldwide but content was customized to the United States and Canada.
 The application was “ad-free” and the company was not monetizing.

-In July 2014, Apple acquired the Swell app for $30 million.
-As part of the deal, the app was removed from the iOS App Store and became a part of Apple.
+In July 2014, Apple acquired the technology behind the Swell app for $30 million, discontinuing the app and folding its backbone and technology into Apple Podcasts.

 History

 Concept.io, creator of Swell Radio, raised $5.4 million in Series A Funding led by venture capital firm Draper Fisher Jurvetson.
 The application originally launched the application on the iOS platform in Canada in early 2013 and officially launched in the United States on June 27, 2013.